matplotlib/data-prototype/docs/source/design.rst

 By accessing all of the data that is needed in draw in a single function call the ``DataContainer`` instances can ensure that the data is coherent and consistent.
-This is important for applications like steaming where different parts of the data may be arriving at different rates and it would thus be the ``DataContainer``'s responsibility to settle any race conditions and always return aligned data to the ``Artist``.
+This is important for applications like streaming where different parts of the data may be arriving at different rates and it would thus be the ``DataContainer``'s responsibility to settle any race conditions and always return aligned data to the ``Artist``.